 With just 18 members on March 12, 1912, Juliette Gordon Low organized the first Girl Scout troop in the United States.
 Within a few years, her dream for a girl centered organization was realized.

 Today the organization has grown into nearly 4 million members throughout the United States, including Puerto Rico and the Virgin Islands.
 Additionally, USA Girl Scouts Overseas can be found in more than 90 countries.
-Now more than 50 million women call themselves Girl Scout alumnae.
+Now more than 50 million women call themselves Girl Scout alumni.

 To learn more about the history of Girl Scouting, please visit www.girlscouts.org.